-Finally, landlords and property managers may require the applicant to provide references from their previous landlords or property managers.
-These references can be used to verify the accuracy of the information provided on the rental application and to gain a better understanding of the applicant's rental history.
+Last but not least, landlords and property managers could ask the applicant for references from past landlords or managers.
+These references can be utilized to confirm that the data on the rental application is accurate and to learn more about the applicant's renting history.

 Texas Eviction Laws

-Texas eviction laws cover the legal process of evicting a tenant from a rental property.
-Eviction is a legal process through which a landlord can remove a tenant from a rental property if the tenant has violated the terms of a lease agreement.
-The eviction process in Texas is governed by the Texas Property Code and is typically a two-step process.
-The first step is the Notice to Vacate, and the second step is the Eviction Hearing.
+Texas eviction laws cover the legal procedure for evicting a tenant from a rental property.
+If a tenant breaches the conditions of a lease agreement, the landlord may legally evict the tenant from the rented property.
+The Texas Property Code regulates the eviction procedure in Texas, which is normally a two-step procedure.
+The first phase is the Notice to Vacate, and the second step is the Eviction Hearing.

 Notice to Vacate

-If the tenant does not vacate the premises within the time allotted in the Notice to Vacate, the landlord can then file an eviction suit in the local Justice of the Peace court.
-The eviction suit must include the amount of rent due, any damages caused to the rental property, and a copy of the Notice to Vacate.
-Once the suit has been filed, a hearing will be set for the landlord and the tenant to appear before a judge to discuss the eviction.
-At the hearing, the judge will review the evidence and will make a decision as to whether or not the eviction is valid.
-If the eviction is valid, the judge will order the tenant to vacate the premises, and may also award the landlord damages and court costs.
+If the tenant does not quit the premises within the period given in the Notice to Vacate, the landlord can then file an eviction suit in the local Justice of the Peace court.
+The amount of rent owed, any harm done to the rented property, and a copy of the Notice to Vacate must all be included in the eviction lawsuit.
+Following the lawsuit filing, a hearing will be scheduled at which the landlord and the tenant will appear before the judge to talk about the eviction.
+The judge will consider the evidence at the hearing before deciding whether or not the eviction is lawful.
+The renter must leave the property immediately if the eviction is legal, and the judge may also award the landlord damages and court expenses.

 Texas Eviction Notice

-A Texas eviction notice is a written document issued by a landlord to a tenant that informs the tenant that they are in violation of their lease agreement.
-It is the first step in the eviction process, which is the legal process of removing a tenant from a rental property.
+A Texas eviction notice is a written warning that a tenant has broken the terms of their lease and is, therefore, subject to eviction.
+It is the initial step in the legal procedure for evicting a tenant from a rental property or the "eviction process."

 Texas Tenant Rights

-Texas tenants also have the right to withhold rent if the landlord fails to fulfill their responsibilities.
-However, this should only be done after a tenant has provided the landlord with written notice of the problem and the landlord has failed to address it.
+Texas tenants also have the right to withhold rent if the landlord violates their obligations.
+However, this should only be done if the landlord has not fixed the issue after receiving written notification from the tenant.

 Texas Landlord Tenant Law

-Finally, the Texas Property Code also outlines the remedies available to tenants if the landlord fails to fulfill their obligations under the lease agreement.
-This includes the right of a tenant to withhold rent, repair and deduct, or terminate the lease and sue for damages.
+The Texas Property Code also describes the options open to renters if the landlord breaches the lease terms.
+This includes the tenant's ability to withhold rent, deduct for repairs, or end the lease and seek compensation.